 The use of these securitizations is an integral part of the Company's business plan in order to increase the liquidity and reduce risks associated with interest rate fluctuations.
-The Company has developed a securitization program that involves selling interests in pools of the automobile contracts to investors through the private issuance of Money Market/AAA/AA/BBB/BB/B-rated asset-backed securities to qualified institutional investors.
+The Company has developed a securitization program that involves selling interests in pools of the automobile contracts to investors through the private issuance of Money Market/AAA/AA/ABBB/BB/B-rated asset-backed securities to qualified institutional investors.
 The Company retains the servicing rights for the finance receivables that have been securitized; therefore, the Company is responsible for the administration and collection of the contracts.
 The securitization agreements also require certain funds to be held in restricted cash accounts to provide additional collateral for the borrowings or to be applied to make payments on the securitization debt.
-Restricted cash under the various agreements totaled approximately \$32.2 million at December 31, 2020.
-Interest expense on the securitization debt is composed of the stated rate of interest plus amortization of additional costs of borrowing.
-Additional costs of borrowing include facility fees, insurance premiums, amortization of transaction costs and amortization of discounts required on the notes at the time of issuance.
+Restricted cash under the various agreements totaled approximately \$32.7 million and \$32.2 million at December 31, 2021 and 2020, respectively.
+Interest expense on the securitization debt is composed of the stated rate of interest plus amortization of additional costs of borrowing include facility fees, insurance premiums, amortization of transaction costs and amortization of discounts required on the notes at the time of issuance.
 Debt issuance costs related to the securitization debt are amortized using a method that approximates the effective interest rate method.
-There were \$1.7 million unamortized debt issuance costs related to the securitization debt at December 31, 2020.
-Accordingly, the effective cost of borrowing of the securitization debt is greater than the stated rate of interest.
+There were \$1.4 million and \$1.7 million unamortized debt issuance costs related to the securitization debt as performing of the securitization debt as performing of the securitization debt is composed of borrowing of the securitization debt is greater than the stated rate of interest.

 Upon the issuance of securitization debt, the Company retains the right to receive over time excess cash flows from the underlying pool of securitized automobile contracts.
 In the Company's securitizations to date, it has transferred automobile contracts the Company purchased from automobile dealers to a newly formed owner trust for each transaction.
 The trust then issued the securitization debt.
-The net proceeds of the Company's securitizations are first used to pay off certain borrowings under warehouse facilities and the remaining net proceeds are used to fund the Company's operations.
+The net proceeds of the

+Company's securitizations are first used to pay off certain borrowings under warehouse facilities and the remaining net proceeds are used to fund the Company's operations.